marcomilon/micro/README.md

     index.php
 ```

-If you decide to use modules your can set up a directory structure like this:
+To use a url like this: **index.php?r=moduleName/controllerName/viewName** your directory structure should be:

 ```
 /modules/
     modulesName1/
         controllers/
             ControllerClass.php
-        models/
-            ModelClass.php
         views/
             viewFile.php
     modulesName2/
         controllers/
             ControllerClass.php
-        models/
-            ModelClass.php
         views/
             viewFile.php
 /web/
-    /webassets
-    /index.php
+    webassets
+    index.php
 ```

 Please be note that the only directory that needs to be public is the **web** directory.